Remembering Lisa Marie Presley: 'I would never take back any part of who I am or where I came from' - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Chloe Melas, Jacqueline Rose and Cheri Mossburg contributed to this report.
+CNN’s Chloe Melas, Jacqueline Rose, Steve Forrest and Cheri Mossburg contributed to this report.